OpenC3/openc3-cosmos-cfdp/README.md

 This plugin provides a microservice and corresponding API for handling the CCSDS File Delivery Protocol (CFDP).

-This CFDP implementation is intended to be compliant with CCSDS 727.0-B-5 - Blue Book July 2020.
+This CFDP implementation is intended to be compliant with:

+- CCSDS 727.0-B-5 - Blue Book July 2020
+- CCSDS 727.0-B-4 - Blue Book January 2007
+- CCSDS 727.0-B-3 - Blue Book June 2005

+It is also potentially compliant with earlier versions but that has not been evaluated.

 ## Installation

 1. Install this plugin in the Admin Tool
 2. During installation, edit plugin.txt to configure all of your MIB settings (See MIB Configuration Below)

+In particular be sure to set the desired protocol_version_number for each remote entity. protocol_version_number 0 is used for all versions of the standard before the 2020 release. protocol_version_number 1 is used for the current release and potential future releases.
+This plugin defaults to using protocol_version_number 1.

 ## Usage in Scripts